supchyan/sai2-colored-edition/README.md

 🐳<br/><br/><br/>

 ## Introduction
 Toolkit based on `sai2 64bit 2024.02.22`.
-So, this is **full sai2**, which supports custom themes.
+So this is **full sai2**, which has custom themes support!
 </br></br>

 Any questions?
-Contact me on my [GitHub Server](https://discord.gg/dGF8p9UGyM).
+Contact me on my [Discord Server](https://discord.gg/dGF8p9UGyM).
 I'll do my best.
 </br></br>

-Thats it, good luck in use! ^^
+That's all, good luck in use! ^^
 </br></br>

 ## How to install
-Get last version from this repo and extract it to any folder you want!
-Run and enjoy B-)
+Get the last version on [Releases](https://github.com/supchyan/sai2-colored-edition/releases) page.
+Download and extract folder into any location you want!
+Run `S2CE.exe` and enjoy 😎
 </br></br>

-To work well, you need a license file.
+To let sai2 work well, you need a license file.
 I can't give it to you, so it's not a my problem tho.</br>
-*Probably, other git repo can help you, but I didn't say that.*
+*Probably, other git repo can help you to receive it, but I didn't say that.*
 </br></br>

-License should be placed in `ref` folder.
-License file can be named as you wish.
+License should be placed into `ref` folder.
+This license file can be named as you want.
 </br></br>

 ## Custom themes